 Join us for a week of some of the finest summer birding!
-We will be staying at a local B&B, all meals are provided by Norton House Hotel where we will be staying, also local restaurants.
+We will be staying at the fantastic Norton House Hotel where all evening meals are also provided.

 Binoculars are strongly encouraged, as well as a scope where possible for some seawatching and wildfowl observations.